boltops-tools/terraspace-docs/_docs/tfc/workflows/vcs/connect.md

 You can sync all the workspaces.
 This can be useful, if your TFC user does not have permission to manage workspaces.
 You can ask the TFC admin to run the sync command to create the workspaces in batch.
 Example:

-    $ terraspace cloud sync # all workspaces
+    $ terraspace tfc sync # all workspaces
     About to sync these project stacks with Terraform Cloud workspaces:

         Stack => Workspace